NegInfinity/ProjectExodus/README.md

 * Additional limitations may apply.

 Additionally, the file format used for transferring the project is subject to change and should not be used for long term data storage or backup.

+## Additional contact information:

+Bugs can be reported via github project page.
+Additionally I can be reached through email address: neginfinty000<at>gmail.com

+## Contacts

+The preferred method for submitting bugs is github.
+However, I can also be reached via an email address: